Here's Exactly How Much to Tip for a Massage (or Other Spa Treatment)

 If you purchase a series of massages or a deal from a discount site, you should still tip 20 percent on the original price—not the discounted price.
 “While you may have gotten a discount, the massage therapist still did the same amount of work, so he or she deserves a tip on the regular price of the treatment,” Post says.

 How Much to Tip for a Private Massage

 Since tips are standard protocol for massage therapists, you should assume a 20 percent tip in any massage or spa treatment situation (unless a self-employed therapist specifically tells you their rate is all-inclusive).
 Not sure?
 When in doubt, always ask, says Post, who says tipping is always appreciated.

 How Much to Tip for a Massage at a Hotel Spa

 Some all-inclusive spa destinations, like Canyon Ranch or other destination spas, often include gratuity in their pricing or automatically add it to the final bill.
 Schweitzer says to always check over your final bill to make sure gratuity was not already added, and to ask the person who checks you in or out of the spa what the tip policy is.

-Unless the owner of the spa or salon actually performed the service, there is no reason to tip, says Schweitzer.
+Unless the owner of the spa or salon actually performs the service, there's no reason to tip, says Schweitzer.